LapisBerry/MaKillMai/README.md

 This is game project repository and the name of this game is _"MaKillMai"_

 ## Game design 📖
-Turn Based, Dice, Board game (Bang! alike).
+Turn Based, Dice, Board game (Bang! lookalike).

 For more information check out GameDesign.pdf